MiliLab/PEARL/README.md

         """
 ```

-You may then obtain results by running the scripts provided in VLMVLMEvalKit.
+You may then obtain results by running the scripts provided in VLMEvalKit.